 - 1Place a medium saucepan over medium-low heat and add the oil and butter.
 When the butter melts, add the onion and a big pinch of salt.
 Cook, stirring occasionally, until the onion is completely soft, about 15 minutes.
 (If at any point the onion looks like it’s beginning to brown, reduce the heat.)
 Add the garlic and optional chile flakes and cook 5 minutes more, stirring occasionally.

-- 2Add tomatoes and juices to the pan and stir to crush up tomatoes.
-Add broth or water and bay leaves and bring to a simmer.
-Simmer until tomatoes begin to fall apart, about 10 minutes.
+- 2Increase the heat to medium and add the tomatoes and their juices to the pan.
+Roughly crush the tomatoes with the back of a wooden spoon and cook until they’re hot and beginning to soften, about 10 minutes.
+Add the broth or water and bring to a simmer.
+Cook at a medium simmer until the tomatoes begin to fall apart, about 15 minutes.

 - 3Remove the soup from the heat and cool slightly, about 10 minutes.
 Purée the soup directly in the saucepan using an immersion blender, or use a countertop blender, carefully puréeing the soup in a couple of batches until smooth.
 Return the soup to the burner, over low heat, and stir in the cream.
 Add black pepper, then taste and adjust the seasoning with additional salt or pepper as needed.
 Serve in warmed bowls, as is or topped with the garnishes of your choice.